Our Water Smart City

 |Townsville continues to experience the impact of variable climate and uncertain wet seasons.
 For our city to grow sustainably, it is important we ensure our water services meet future demands and empower our community to create lasting waterwise changes.|

-Did you know that more than 70% of Townsville’s water is used on residential lawns and gardens?
+Did you know that more than 70% of total household water in Townsville is used on our lawns and gardens?

-With up to 75% of Townsville’s water being used on gardens and outside the home, there are a lot of ways we can all play a part in reducing water use and helping Townsville to become a water smart city.
+There are a lot of ways we can all play a part in reducing water use and help Townsville to become a water smart city.

 Water Smart Plants with Helen